flahgill/AnimalEnrichmentTrackerService/animalenrichmenttrackerservice/src/main/resources/design-doc.md

 - Accepts DELETE requests to /habitats/:habitatId
 - accepts a habitat to be removed, habitat is specified by habitatId
+   - If the given habitatId is not found, will throw HabitatNotFoundException
-   - will throw HabitatNotFoundException if the given habitat id is not found
+   - If the keeper removing the habitat is not the owner, will throw UserSecurityException

 ### 6.4.
 UpdateHabitat Endpoint

 - Accepts PUT requests to /habitats/:habitatId
-- Accepts data to update a habitat including an updated habitat name and updated species name associated with the habitat.
+- Accepts data to update a habitat(name, species, active status(soft delete)).
 Returns the updated habitat.
    - If the habitatId is not found, will throw a HabitatNotFoundException
+   - If the keeper updating the habitat is not the owner, will throw UserSecurityException
    - For security concerns, we will validate the provided habitat and species name does not contain any invalid characters: " ' \
       - If the habitat or species name contains any of the invalid characters, will throw an InvalidCharacterException.